tmtxt/tmtxt.github.com/_drafts/2024-08-26-a-unified-dev-environment.md

   that machine.
 The script can mess up the other people's computer easily.
 - Even if it's just for me, that also won't work.
 I install and set up new applications all the time.
-After a while, when I touch that project again, all the scripts were broken and I don't even remember how to configure everything again.
+After a while, when I touch that project again, all the scripts were broken and I don't even remember how to run my app again.

 # A better way